mrcolo/longboii/README.md

 # README.md

-## GPT-7B Storywriter Text Generation
+## MPT-7B-StoryWriter Text Generation

-This repository contains a Python script that demonstrates how to use the GPT-7B Storywriter model for text generation.
+This repository contains a Python script that demonstrates how to use [MosaicML's MPT-7B-StoryWriter model](https://huggingface.co/mosaicml/mpt-7b-storywriter) for text generation.
 The model is based on the transformers library and is designed to generate coherent and contextually relevant text based on a given input.

 Tested on a 3090.